phiryll/lexy/README.md

     if err := keyCodec.Write(&buf, key); err != nil {
         return nil, err
     }
-    valueBytes, err := db.providerDB.Get(buf.Bytes())
+    // buf.Bytes() can be nil if no bytes were written by keyCodec. valueBytes, err := db.providerDB.Get(buf.Bytes())
     if err != nil {
         return nil, err